The Wentzell Laplacian via forms and the approximative trace: The Wentzell Laplacian in C(Ω̅)

 for all $u\in H^1(\Omega)$.
 It follows from Hölder's inequality that $F$ is continuous.
 So there exists a unique solution $u\in H^1(\Omega)$ of~\eqref{eq:robin-reg} for $\lambda=\omega_0$, i.e.\ $u$ satisfies

 for all $v\in H^1(\Omega)$.

 We start with the $L^\infty$-estimate in Proposition~\ref{prop:robin-bdd}.
 For real $\beta\ge0$ it was proved by Warma in~\cite[Theorem~2.2]{War06}.
 The argument remains valid for complex $\beta$.
 We reproduce Warma's proof with slight adjustments in order to make the exposition more self-contained and since the proof uses a neat argument to simultaneously control the behaviour in the inside and on the boundary.
-The following stopping lemma by Stampacchia is an analytical tool in the proof. \begin{lem}[{\cite[Lemma~4.1\,(i)]{Sta64}}] Let $\phi\colon[0,\infty)\to[0,\infty)$ be monotonically non-increasing such that for some $\alpha, c_\phi>0$ and $\delta>1$ one has
+The following stopping lemma by Stampacchia is an analytical tool in the proof.
+For the reader's convenience, we provide the proof. \begin{lem}[{\cite[Lemma~4.1\,(i)]{Sta64}}] Let $\phi\colon[0,\infty)\to[0,\infty)$ be monotonically non-increasing such that for some $\alpha, c_\phi>0$ and $\delta>1$ one has

 for all $0\le k < h$.
 Then $\phi(h)=0$ for all $h\ge t_0 := (c_\phi)^{1/\alpha}\phi(0)^{(\delta-1)/\alpha} 2^{\delta/(\delta-1)}$. \end{lem} \begin{proof} Let $\gamma=-\frac{1}{\delta-1}$.
 Then $1+\gamma\delta=\gamma$.
 After replacing $\phi$ by $c_\phi^{-\gamma}\phi$, we may suppose that $c_\phi=1$.
 Let $k_m = (1-2^{-m})t_0$ for all $m\in\NN_0$.
 Then by~\eqref{eq:Sta-stop-ineq} one has